 The student sued the district, seeking damages of up to $75,000.
 He has since graduated from a school in a neighboring district.

 The ruling is the latest in a string of decisions that side with students in similar cases.
 In 1999, a federal judge ruled that the Woodland School District in Missouri violated a student’s free-speech rights when it suspended him for posting a personal web page criticizing his school.
 And in 1998, the Westlake School District in Ohio was ordered to pay $30,000 in damages to a student who was suspended for making fun of his band teacher online.

 School officials have more latitude to discipline students for web site postings that occur outside of school, yet disrupt the school environmentas in a direct threat against the school or its occupants.
 But in the Waterford case, the judge ruled that the posting did not constitute a direct threat to any particular individuals.

-Waterford school representatives and the attorney representing the district did not return a reporter’s phone calls seeking comment.
+Waterford school representatives and the attorney representing the district did not return phone calls seeking comment.